Achievement through strong partnerships

 With its long history and connection to the Castle, Oxford Preservation Trust understood the importance of the site and the positive contribution that they could make by becoming more closely involved taking responsibility for the ancient buildings which were less likely to have commercially viable alternative uses.
 These included the Mound, St George's Tower, and D Wing, now the heritage attraction and education centre, and so the Trust became the third partner in the development.

 This provided the opportunity to bring together many of the Trust's primary objectives, protecting the site for its character, history and setting within the city, an enabling the Trust to provide better education and understanding of the city's heritage, whilst ensuring that the overall redevelopment of the site respected and responded to its historic, architectural and archaeological significance.
-On completion of the development, OPT took a fifty year lease of a significant part of the site including the buildings and structures around the Castleyard, which it redeveloped and subsequently sub-let to experienced commercial operators, Continuum, who run Oxford Castle Unlocked and the Key Learning Centre.
+On completion of the development, OPT took a fifty year lease of a significant part of the site including the buildings and structures around the Castleyard, which it redeveloped and subsequently sub-let to experienced commercial operators, Continuum, who run Oxford Castle & Prison and the Key Learning Centre.

 Grant funding was secured from SEEDA (South East England Development Agency), Historic England, the Heritage Lottery Fund and the Trust For Oxfordshire's Environment.